zhangruixue8080/mktcontent/offers/ms-mc-azr-44p-en.md

 ##Update to Standard Pay-In-Advance Subscription

-You could update your subscription into a [Standard Pay-In-Advanc](/offers/ms-mc-arz-33p/) subscription any time during 1 RMB trial period.
+You could update your subscription into e [Standard Pay-In-Advanc](/offers/ms-mc-arz-33p/) subscription any time during 1 RMB trial period.
 Please click “update now” in your subscription page, you could enjoy a richer experience of Azure services by adding additional funds of 1,000 RMB or more.
 Details please refer to [here](/offers/ms-mc-arz-33p/).

 ##Payment Options & Pricing Details